Extended red wings and the visibility of reionization-epoch Lyman-$\alpha$ emitters: Results

 \subsection{Unattenuated intrinsic scattered Ly\texorpdfstring{$\alpha$}{alpha} spectra}

 We plot the unattenuated intrinsic scattered \lya spectra in the top row of \autoref{fig:spec_sum}.
+Our simulations reproduce a diversity of \lya line shapes over the merger sequence for the four simulated physics implementations, qualitatively consistent with the results of \citet{Blaizot23}\footnote{On a first glimpse, it looks as if our results show a larger fraction of emission in the blue peak (larger blue-to-total ratio B/T) than low-$z$ observations \citep{Steidel10, Kulas12, Erb14, Rivera-Thorsen15, Gronke16, Verhamme17, Naidu22a}.
+There are three possible reasons for this: (1) \citet{Blaizot23} found that the B/T ratio anti-correlates with \lya luminosity and EW.
+There is thus likely an observational bias towards spectra with low B/T (higher luminosity); (2) High-$z$ \lya spectra may have larger values of B/T than those at low-$z$, possibly due to stronger inflow dynamics \citep{Vitte25} .
+However, several works also report non-evolution of \lya spectra between $z\sim 2-6$ \citep{Santos20, Hayes21, Hayes23c}; (3) The lack of hydro-resolution for resolving low-density channels may predict stronger blue wing emission, as discussed in \autoref{ssec:caveats}.}.
 To investigate the symmetry of the red peak, we fit single Gaussians to the red peaks of the spectra and show the corresponding results as dashed curves.
 We see that in all simulation runs the red peaks are asymmetric and deviate from a Gaussian in both centre and line wing and the tails of the red peaks extend to high velocities.
 This effect is more evident in the simulations including cosmic rays, consistent with their higher values of the asymmetry factor $A_f$ (see \autoref{fig:lya_time_evo_diff_phys}).
 In order to see the contribution from the non-Gaussian tail more clearly, we compare the cumulative distribution function (CDF) of the red peak to the damping wing curves at $z=6,7,8$ in the bottom row of \autoref{fig:spec_sum}.
 We see that the neutral hydrogen in the IGM allows a high transmission fraction beyond $\sim 400$~km~s$^{-1}$.
 In our fiducial RTCRiMHD simulation, the tails beyond $400$~km~s$^{-1}$ contribute $\sim 20\%$ of the emission in the red peak, while if we use Gaussian fits they only contribute $\sim 5\%$.
 Hence we conclude that modelling the red peak of the intrinsic scattered spectrum as a Gaussian will significantly underestimate the transmission of \lya at high redshift when the IGM is still significantly neutral\footnote{Although not investigated in this paper, we should note that the assumption of Gaussian profiles also has a strong impact on the \lya luminosity function (LF) of the high-$z$ LAE population \citep{Garel21}.}.
+For the RT~simulation this effect is particularly pronounced at higher redshift, but the inclusion of magnetic fields preserves this to lower redshifts.
+The inclusion of the additional non-thermal physical processes associated with cosmic rays leads to a significantly more pronounced effect with time, which is maximised in the model accounting for CR streaming.
 As we will discuss below, this becomes even more important if the rather uncertain amount of dust in the simulation is reduced \citep{Xu_C23}.